Scientific Name:

 Other:

-Wrap outdoor plants with burlap each fall.
+Wrap outdoor plants with burlap each fall or allow it regrow from the roots in spring

 Pest Susceptibility: